YasmineK210/my-portfolio/README.md

 ## Overview
 A responsive, modern portfolio website developed using Next.js, designed to showcase my technical projects, professional experience, and skills as an aspiring software developer.
 The website emphasizes clean design, user accessibility, and a structured layout to provide a seamless browsing experience for potential employers and collaborators.

+This website is deployed using Vercel.
+Link: https://kelly-yasmine-portfolio.vercel.app/

 ## Tech Stack
 - React
 - Next.js